robotics-upo/siar_navigation/README.md

 ### ECMR 2019

-For the publishing in ECMR (European Conference on Mobile Robots) 2019 the planner was testing in the siar_simulator, and previously in a synthetic map, where the planner with the best performance was t-RRT.
+Here you can find the instruction for executing the simulations presented in the paper "Sampling-based planning for a sewer inspection ground robot" in the European Conference on Mobile Robots (EMCR 2019).
+The four different planners were tested in the in a testbench of simulations in synthetic maps, where the planner with the best performance was t-RRT.
+Finally, this t-RRT planner in realistic simulations using the Gazebo high fidelity robot simulator.
+The model and world used in the simulations can be found at [https://github.com/robotics-upo/siar_simulator].

 #### Synthetic map

-To execute all the synthetic map presented in the paper you should execute:
+Run the following command to execute all the synthetic map simulations presented in the paper:

 ```
 rosrun siar_planner test_all_algorithms_synthetic.sh <number_of_tests>
 ```
-which allow you to execute all the proposed tests in the scenarios a given number of times.
+It allows you to execute all the proposed tests in the scenarios a given number of times.
 E.g, for ten times:

 ```
 rosrun siar_planner test_all_algorithms.sh 10